elegant-scipy/elegant-scipy/markdown/ch4.markdown

 algorithm implemented in FFTPACK (and used by SciPy) recursively breaks up the transform into smaller (prime-sized) pieces and only shows this improvement for "smooth" input lengths (an input length is considered smooth when its largest prime factor is small).
-For large-prime-sized pieces, the Bluestein or Rader algorithms can be used in conjunction with the Cooley-Tukey algorithm, but this optimization is not implemented in FFTPACK.[^fast]
+For large prime-sized pieces, the Bluestein or Rader algorithms can be used in conjunction with the Cooley-Tukey algorithm, but this optimization is not implemented in FFTPACK.[^fast]